Kirera-Wainaina/the-talking-owl/Architecture.md

 ### About us & Policies
 Simple pages with information on who we are.

+### Admin Pages
+- Login and Signup page.
+Passwords are encrypted.
+You need an admin password to sign up.
+- Article upload page
+- Image upload

 ## Server
 The server architecture should make it simple to add features.
 I will stick to a functional style of programming.
 I will use Classes only when necessary.